- Eye Diseases and Conditions Slideshow Pictures

 In corneal ulcers involving injury, the inciting agent must be removed from the eye (using copious irrigation for chemicals or by using a slit lamp microscope to remove particles such as wood or metal) and then adding medications to prevent infection and minimize scarring of the cornea.

-Contact lenses should be discontinued in any case of corneal ulcer, regardless of whether the ulcer was initially caused by the contact lens.
+Contact lenses should be discontinued in the affected eye of any case of corneal ulcer, regardless of whether the ulcer was initially caused by the contact lens.

 Individuals with corneal ulcers due to immunological diseases may require patient-specific treatment with immunosuppressive drugs.
 Such patients may require care coordinated with an ophthalmologist in conjunction with other doctors.

 Anyone with an irritated eye that does not improve quickly after removing a contact lens or after mild irrigation should contact an ophthalmologist immediately.
-Never borrow someone's eyedrops.
+Do not borrow someone's eyedrops.